-This is an environment where bank credit is quite important.
-In this sample (as well as in the nationally representative Annual Survey of Industries), bank credit is around one half of total
+Bank credit is quite important.
+In this sample (as well as in the nationally representative Annual Survey of Industries), bank credit is around one half of total current liability.
+The rest is financed, we presume, by a combination of more informal loans, accumulated cash and trade credit.